Success Music Studio

 1. You can learn all the words to Joy to the World.

-2. Alternatively, you can use the videos to sing along with the song or play along with Joy to the World on the piano.
+2. Alternatively, you can use the videos to sing along with the song or play along with the easy piano.

-3. Or you can use the easy-to-read shape note notation to help you learn the song.
+3. Or you can use the easy-to-read shape note notation to help you learn the tune.

 Have fun!